clxjaguar/minitel5/README.md

 ## More to come!

 I already have some schematics.
-But I'm already now fucking tired doing this! :x
+But i'm already now fucking tired doing this! :x

 ## Acknowledgements